StevenBtw/solvor/CONTRIBUTING.md

-# Contributing to Solvor
+# Contributing to solvOR

-Thanks for your interest in contributing to Solvor!
+Thanks for your interest in contributing to solvor!

 ## Development Setup